The Hiltonian Society NPC (‘Society’)

 - PI will only be collected as necessary for the Society/OHC to conduct its business.
 The principle of minimality of collection will be applied.

-- The Society/OHC undertakes to obtain written consent wherever possible for the collection and processing of PI; however, there are instances where such consent may be tacit or verbal and consent under these conditions should be recorded in writing at the time by the person collecting the PI.
+- The Society/OHC undertakes to obtain specific consent wherever possible for the collection and processing of PI; however, there are instances where such consent may be tacit or verbal.

 - PI will generally be collected directly from the data subject but subject to the provisions of S12 of the Act.